-Hosting a Christmas party, packing, a 2 day train ride, and a week with much-missed family and friends has kept me from these pages.
-But I’m back, and I’v got a sweet little gift to share with those of you who have still got time to check your favorite food blogs during this busy season.
+Hosting a Christmas party, packing, a 2-day train ride, and a week with much-missed family and friends have kept me from these pages.
+But I’m back, and I’ve got a sweet little gift to share with those of you who have still got time to check your favorite food blogs during this busy season.

 And the last thing I want to see upon my return to Syracuse is a freezer full of New Years’ resolution killers.
 But what is this? you say.
 A tray of soda crackers hardly a Christmas cookie platter makes!
 I know it’s a little late, being Christmas Eve, but this favorite of mine deserves proper exposure.

 Trust me, these candies will steal the show.
 Light and crisp and delicious straight out of the freezer, I guarantee they’ll be one of the easiest and most popular goodies on your plate.

 Not really a cookie or a bar, these Almond Roca Bars have been a mainstay in my family for years.
 Think of them as a homemade Skor bar, but so much more fun and imperfect.
 They come together in a snap, and once you’ve got the base mastered, can be adapted to varying tastes in chocolate and nuts.

 Let me warn you that if you’re a health nut like me, you’re going to have to take a moment to calm yourself.
 First, butter and brown sugar must be melted together in a saucepan.
 I know this might be difficult for you, as it was me.
 The key is to take frequent and deep breaths.
 Acknowledge each ingredient for what it is, and accept that butter and sugar too deserve to find happiness.